 Three fishing companies currently discharge land-derived wastewater into Saldanha Bay: SA Lobster Exporters (Marine Products), Live Fish Tanks (West Coast) - Lusitania (CSIR 2002) and Sea Harvest.
 The latter is dealt with in more detail in below.
-The locations of the fish factory intake and discharge points are shown in Figure 3.40.
+The locations of the fish factory intake and discharge points are shown in Figure 3.39.
 Premier Fishing is currently in the process of re-commissioning and upgrading their fish processing plant.

 SA Lobster Exporters discharges seawater from their operations into Pepper Bay.
-The average monthly effluent volumes range from 40 000 m3 to approximately 60 000 m3, and this water cycles through tanks where live lobsters are kept prior to packing (CSIR 2002).
+The average monthly effluent volumes range from 40 to 60 000 m3, and this water cycles through tanks where live lobsters are kept prior to packing (CSIR 2002).
 It was not possible to obtain more updated information or data for effluent volume and quality.
-It must be ensured that this organisation is compliant with the revised General Discharge Limit and that an application for a CWDP has been submitted.
+No CWDP application has been submitted (Source: DEA: OC) and it is unknown whether this organisation is compliant with the revised General Discharge Limit.

 Live Fish Tanks (West Coast)-Lusitania take up and release wash water from Pepper Bay.
-Neither discharge volume or water quality is being monitored on a routine basis (CSIR 2002, but it is reported to be not markedly different from ambient seawater, as it basically cycles through tanks where live lobsters are kept prior to packaging (CSIR 2002).
-It is therefore unknown if this organisation is compliant with the revised General Discharge Limit.
+Neither discharge volume or water quality is being monitored on a routine basis (CSIR 2002), but it is reported to be not markedly different from ambient seawater, as it basically cycles through tanks where live lobsters are kept prior to packaging (CSIR 2002).
+It is therefore unknown if this organisation is compliant with the revised General Discharge Limit and no CWDP application has been submitted (Source: DEA: OC).
 Furthermore, municipal water is released on a regular basis into the sea after cleaning of concrete slabs without cleaning agents (Live Fish Tanks, pers. comm.
 2014).
 It must be determined how much freshwater is released into Small Bay by Live Fish Tanks (West Coast)-Lusitania in order to assess whether it significantly impacts the receiving environment.
-It is currently unknown whether an application for a CWDP has been submitted to the DEA.